 Why is it dangerous?

-As we know, the first computer virus appeared in the early 70s.
-By the mid-80s, cybercrime became a daily occurrence across the world.
+As we know, the first computer virus appeared in the early 1970s.
+By the mid-80s, cybercrime had become a daily occurrence across the world.
 At that time, people did not know how to guard themselves against these new threats.
 After that, antivirus software was developed, but with new technology, new challenges will directly interact with people’s brains.